birobirobiro/awesome-shadcn-ui/README.md

 - [motionvariants](https://github.com/chrisabdo/motionvariants) - Beautiful Framer Motion Animations.

 ### Tools
+- [v0](https://v0.dev/) - Vercel's generative UI system, built on shadcn/ui and TailwindCSS, allows effortless UI generation from text prompts and/or images.
+It produces React and HTML code, integration is also possible via v0 CLI command.
 - [shadcn-pricing-page-generator](https://shipixen.com/shadcn-pricing-page) - The easiest way to get a React pricing page with shadcn/ui, Radix UI and/or Tailwind CSS.
 - [invoify](https://github.com/aliabb01/invoify) - An invoice generator app built using Next.js, Typescript, and shadcn/ui